codurance/site/_posts/2018-03-31-rereading-the-mythical-man-month.md

 * **Gutless Estimating**

 When an omelette, promised in two minutes, has not set in two minutes, the customer has two choices: wait or eat it raw (or partially burned, when turning up the heat).
-Software managers might have the same courage and firmness than chefs, avoiding false scheduling. _We need to develop and publicize productivity figures, bug-incidence figures, estimating rules, and so on.
+Software managers might have the same courage and firmness as do chefs, avoiding false scheduling. _We need to develop and publicize productivity figures, bug-incidence figures, estimating rules, and so on.
 The whole profession can only profit from sharing such data._

 * **Regenerative Schedule Disaster**